-Va. lawsuit denounces ‘pathological’ critical race theory taught to 8th graders
+Va. lawsuit denounces anti-racism curriculum as ‘pathological’ critical race theory

 “Plaintiffs’ faith teaches them that God creates all people equal, and that a person’s race has no relation to that person’s inherent dignity as a child of God,” according to the suit.

-The lawsuit singled out “prominent critical race theorists,” including Ibram X. Kendi, author of the 2019 nonfiction book “How to Be an Antiracist.”
+The lawsuit singled out “prominent critical race theorists,” including Ibram X. Kendi, author of the 2019 nonfiction book “How To Be an Antiracist.”

 In a statement, Kendi called such allegations about his work “disinformation” that reflected “an old White supremacist talking point: that antiracism is anti-White and racist."

 As the right targets critical race theory, some have pushed back.
-Teachers in New Hampshire, for example, filed suit last month alleging the state’s prohibition of lessons teaching people are inherently racist, sexist or oppressive because of their race abridges free speech.
-At least 11 Republican-led states have approved comparable laws or policies restricting discussions of race — including Oklahoma, where the ACLU filed a similar lawsuit in October.
+Teachers in New Hampshire, for example, filed suit last month alleging the state’s prohibition of lessons teaching that people are inherently racist, sexist or oppressive because of their race abridges free speech.
+At least 11 Republican-led states have approved comparable laws or policies restricting discussions of race — including Oklahoma, where the American Civil Liberties Union filed a similar lawsuit in October.